-Oil giants set work-at-home rules for offices, health checks for critical staff
+Oil giants set health checks for critical staff, work-from-home rules

 Marathon Petroleum launched “business-continuity plans to accommodate staffing needs in the event of illness-related absenteeism,” spokesman Jamal Kheiry said.

-The procedures are similar to managing through a hurricane or labor dispute.
-Among measures being weighed are assigning small crews to keep refineries operating during an outbreak, the people said.
+Among measures being weighed at refineries are assigning small crews to keep plants during an outbreak, the people said.
 Crews would not leave until the crisis passed.

 Most refineries can operate with about half their normal staff, the people said, but may have to scale back production.